biojava/biojava.github.io/wiki/Dazzle.md

 For installation and configuration instructions, please see the
 <Dazzle:deployment> guide.

+For learning how to write your own Dazzle plugins, please see the
+<Dazzle:writeplugin> tutorial.

 If you want to follow Dazzle development, you can obtain up-to-date source code via Subversion from [<http://www.derkholm.net/svn/repos/dazzle/>](http://www.derkholm.net/svn/repos/dazzle/).